frasermince/evergreen/Output/Muzero.md

 G^k = \sum^{l - 1 - k}_{\tau = 0}\gamma^{\tau}r_{k+1+\tau} + \gamma^{l - k}v^l
 $$

+In previous iterations of the AlphaGo family we would do all this with in an environment where we would always know exactly how the environment would change due to our actions.
+The central innovation of Muzero is to adapt this algorithm to environments, like atari, where this is not true.
 ## Learned Model

 Muzero is unique because it is predicting the model of the environment using three learned networks usually with a shared base network.
 These three networks are called representation, dynamics, and prediction.